 Making sure that you try to maintain a good posture and taking care when lifting and pulling things can also help.

-If the above suggestions have been tried we would ask the GP to investigate further to ensure that you are receiving the best help and that other medical causes can be eliminated.
+If the above suggestions have been tried we would suggest asking your GP to investigate further to ensure that you are receiving the best help and that other medical causes can be eliminated.

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA PPP healthcare member or not.